PLANT-BASED STARTS HERE.

-The #8meals APP is ready for free download in the App Store & Google Play!
+Download the #8meals APP free in the App Store & Google Play to support your plant-based journey.

 Environmentalists agree that one of the most important actions we can take to combat climate change is to adopt a plant-based diet.
 A study at the University of Michigan and Tulane University inspired us to create the #8meals challenge.
 It doesn’t have to be all or nothing.
 If we all decreased our animal protein intake by even 40-50% we could make significant progress in reversing climate change.